sevagh/Zen/README.md

-# zengarden
+# Zen

-Zengarden aims to become a realtime-capable GPU-accelerated rhythm analysis toolkit written in C++.
-It consists of:
+Zen is a real-time CUDA-accelerated harmonic/percussive (or steady-state/transient) source separation library, consisting of:
-* libzengarden, a C++ library that depends on CUDA and IPP
+* libzen, a C++ library that depends on CUDA and IPP
-* zengarden, a reference command-line client, also written in C++
+* zen, a reference command-line client, also written in C++

+More specifically, it implements:
+* Harmonic-percussive source separation using median filtering ([Fitzgerald 2010](http://dafx10.iem.at/papers/DerryFitzGerald_DAFx10_P15.pdf), [Drieger et al 2014](https://archives.ismir.net/ismir2014/paper/000127.pdf))
+* Steady-state/transient source separation using SSE (stochastic spectrum estimation) filtering ([Bayarres 2014](https://iie.fing.edu.uy/publicaciones/2014/Iri14/Iri14.pdf))

-libzengarden is designed from the ground up to support dual CPU/GPU implementations of algorithms by using policy-based template metaprogramming.
+Zen was written from the ground up to support dual CPU/GPU implementations of algorithms by using policy-based template metaprogramming.
 For specialized subroutines (e.g. cuFFT, Npp/Ipp), there are abstraction wrappers.

+### Block diagrams

 ### Origin

-Having originally worked on [Real-time Harmonic-Percussive Source Separation](https://github.com/sevagh/Real-Time-HPSS), my conclusion at the time was that although the technique was viable, the running time (5ms for 10ms-sized inputs) made it unsuitable for true real-time applications.
+This is a followup to my project [Real-time Harmonic-Percussive Source Separation](https://github.com/sevagh/Real-Time-HPSS).
+In the previous project, I showed that Fitzgerald's 2010 algorithm for median-filtering harmonic-percussive source separation (and Drieger et al's subequent 2014 modification) could be adapted to work in real-time.
+However, my simple MATLAB and Python implementations were too slow to be feasible (~5-10ms of processing per 10ms hop in a real-time stream).

-Believing that harmonic-percussive separation could be an important preprocessing step to improving the accuracy of existing beat and downbeat-tracking algorithms, I tried to write an optimized version using CUDA.
-By using the NppiFilterMedian family of functions for implementing median-filtering-based HPS, I got the computation time down to ~160us for a 10ms input buffer.
+Using CUDA and NPP to implement median-filtering-based HPS, I got the computation time down to ~160us for a 10ms input buffer in this library, making it viable as an early stage in a real-time processing chain.

-When processing is done on a GPU, the data should stay on the GPU - that's why expanding the HPS algorithm into a library to house a collection of beat tracking algorithms would help minimize the cost of adding HPS as a preprocessing step, since the cost of shipping single buffers of input at a time is amortized across all the processing we can do on it.
+The name is Zen because:
+* I wrote it on a Ry**zen**-based computer
+* I tested it on Meshuggah's album Ob**zen**

-### Roadmap
+### Usefulness

-The initial roadmap of zengarden is focused on pre-processing:

-1. Add a variant of HPS from https://iie.fing.edu.uy/publicaciones/2014/Iri14/Iri14.pdf
-2. Write a test suite that evaluates existing state-of-the-art beat trackers (using MIREX challenge datasets, etc.), to demonstrate the usefulness of HPS as a preprocessing step in beat-tracking algorithms
-3. Look into dynamic range processing - specifically expanders, noisegates, or transient shapers - to potentially chain with HPS to create an even better separation of percussive audio

-Once I can (hopefully) demonstrate that HPS significant boosts general beat tracking accuracy, further direction will be decided.
+Harmonic separation in real-time is worse than offline.
+This is due to the large hop size (4096 samples, 85ms @ 48kHz) required for good harmonic separation.

+However, a small hop size (256/512 samples, 5-10ms) is suitable for percussive separation.
+Therefore, one could (or should) use this library as a real-time pre-processing step before applying percussion analysis algorithms (e.g. beat tracking, tempo tracking).

+#### Usage

+#### Results

 ### Development

-I currently build and compile zengarden on Linux (Fedora 32) using GCC 8, CUDA Toolkit 10.2, and nvcc on an amd64 Ryzen host (hence the name **zen**garden) with an NVIDIA RTX 2070 SUPER.
-All NVIDIA tools are installed using negativo17's nvidia repository.
+I currently build and compile zengarden on Linux (Fedora 32) using GCC 8, CUDA Toolkit 10.2, and nvcc on an amd64 Ryzen host with an NVIDIA RTX 2070 SUPER.
+All NVIDIA libraries were installed and managed using negativo17's Fedora nvidia repository.

 #### Tests